sharifahshaista/TI-tool/README.md

      > Uses DFS traversal algorithm
      > Suitable for content chains and focused explorations.

  - **Crawls** websites using [Crawl4AI](https://docs.crawl4ai.com/).
-Each website page is saved as markdown files.
-Crawled data also exportable as CSV and JSON.
+Results saved to S3 in CSV format.

+#### Tab 2: Filter URLs
+- Remove unwanted URLs from crawled data
+- Customizable filter patterns (e.g., `/about`, `/author`, `/contact`)
+- Preview filtered results before saving
+- Saves filtered data to `processed_data/` in S3

-### 3. Post-processing
+### 3. LLM Extraction
-1. Extracts the following metadata from each markdown file from crawled data folder and saves into CSV/JSON:
+Use AI models to intelligently extract structured metadata from markdown files:
    * Title
    * Publication Date
    * URL
    * Main Content
    * Author
    * Tags/Categories
-2. AI pattern detection is integrated to recognise regular expressions of the abovementioned metadata as well as to filter out noise in each markdown file.
-   * *If disabled, the processing uses references from preset post-processing approaches for Canary Media, Carbon Capture Magazine, Cleantechnica, Cool Coalition and ThinkGeoEnergy.*
+   * Custom fields as needed

 ### 4. Summarisation
-Pass the 'Main Content' data from post-processing to perform summarisation and classification.
+Upload or select processed CSV files from S3 to perform summarization and classification:
-   * Indicator: A concise summary focusing on the key technological development, event, or trend described.
+   * **Indicator**: A concise summary focusing on the key technological development, event, or trend described.
-   * Dimension: Primary category from tech, policy, economic, environmental & safety, social & ethical, legal & regulatory.
+   * **Dimension**: Primary category from tech, policy, economic, environmental & safety, social & ethical, legal & regulatory.
-   * Tech: Specific technology domain or sector.
+   * **Tech**: Specific technology domain or sector.
-   * TRL: Technology Readiness Level (1-9 scale).
+   * **TRL**: Technology Readiness Level (1-9 scale).
-   * Start-up: If the news is about a start-up, the URL to the start-up's official webpage is included.
+   * **Start-up**: If the news is about a start-up, the URL to the start-up's official webpage is included.

+Results saved to `summarised_content/` in S3.

 ### 5. Database